department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/POA-Payment-History-Research-PLan.md

 - Participants: Veterans who utilize View My Representative and View My Payments features on eBenefits
 - Location: Remote, Zoom meeting coordinated by Perigeon.
 - Recruitment of interviewees: Perigeon
-- The Power of Attorney screens will be presented to a Veteran, and a monitor will ask questions from the conversation guide.
+- The Power of Attorney screens will be presented to a Veteran, and a moderator will ask questions from the conversation guide.
-- The Payment History screens will be presented to a Veteran, and a monitor will ask questions from the conversation guide.
+- The Payment History screens will be presented to a Veteran, and a moderator will ask questions from the conversation guide.

 ### Participants and Recruitment
 - Recruitment through Perigeon
   - Veteran requirements:
     - 14 participants will be scheduled by Perigeon
       - Our expectation is to interview 8-10 veterans.
-      - We are anticipating 7 no-shows.
+      - We are anticipating 4-6 no-shows based on veterans showing up more during the stay at home order
     - Must receive payments from the VA
     - Must have a VSO or Attorney representative disputed claim.
     - All genders
     - Computer access and basic computer literacy
-    - Total Rated Disability of 30% or greater
     - Include 3 to 4 Veterans Total Rated Disability of 80% or higher.
     - Sessions will run approximately 60 minutes.
 - We request that Perigeon provide a note taker for all the sessions.